 CAGC’s Legislative Goals for this year in South Carolina Include:

-• Carolinas AGC will fully support $200 million for emergency bridge replacement and repair in the state budget to ensure the safety of everyone who travels the roads in SC.
-We will also support the $95 million to continue investing funds to South Carolina Workforce Industry Needs Scholarships (SC WINS) through the South Carolina Technical College System.
-During the last three years over 32,000 South Carolinians have taken advantage of the program, with scholarships covering the cost of tuition and required fees at any of our technical colleges to earn a post-secondary or industry credential in high-demand careers like manufacturing, nursing, computer science, information technology, transportation, logistics, or construction.
+• CAGC will also support the continued $95 million annual investment of funds to South Carolina Workforce Industry Needs Scholarships (SCWINS) through the South Carolina Technical College System.
+Over the last four years over 42,000 South Carolinians have taken advantage of this scholarship program.
+These scholarships cover the cost of tuition and fees at any of our 16 technical colleges across the state to earn a post-secondary or industry credential in high-demand careers like manufacturing, nursing, computer science, information technology, transportation, logistics, or construction.